EchoRavenX/5mindapp/README.md

 - Native Linux integration

 ## Installation

-Provide step-by-step installation instructions tailored to your project's build process.
-For example:
+go to the releases tab and download the app note flatpak support is unoffical to install the flatpak verison please flow the Provide step-by-step installation instructions :

 ```bash
 # Clone the repository